zsunberg/zsunberg.github.io/teaching.md

 # SAILORS

-I have served for the past three years as a project mentor for the Stanford Artificial Intelligence Lab Outreach Summer (SAILORS) program, now known as AI4ALL Stanford (website: [ai-4-all.org](http://ai-4-all.org)).
+I served for four years as a project mentor for the Stanford Artificial Intelligence Lab Outreach Summer (SAILORS) program, now known as AI4ALL Stanford (website: [ai-4-all.org](http://ai-4-all.org)).
 This is a two week camp for 10th grade girls that exposes them to AI and its potential benefits.

 Projects form the core of the AI4ALL curriculum.